|

 Membership is $10

 per calendar year.
-Dues typically pay for expenses associated with the annual meeting,
+Dues typically pay for expenses associated with the annual meeting

 Youth Network.
-The
+If you

 would like to support the Association with your membership, please send your check with your name, address,